 [Author names here].

 Authors are listed in alphabetical order.
 We thank Jack Levy for his detailed comments and helpful revisions.
-We also thank Barbara Vis, Janne Tukiainen, Lauri Saaksvuori and Salomo Hirvonen for their insightful comments and suggestions.
+We also thank Barbara Vis, Janne Tukiainen, Lauri Saaksvuori, and Salomo Hirvonen for their insightful comments and suggestions.
 Denise Laroze and Mauricio Lopez provided useful comments about the experimental design.
 We thank O’Higgins University for funding part of this project.
 Andrea Canales gratefully acknowledges financial support from FONDECYT Postdoctoral, Grant/Award Number 3200650, and the Institute for Research in Market Imperfections and Public Policy (MIPP, ICS13_002 ANID).
 We also thank the participants and organizers of the talks at the 2019 Centre for Experimental Social Sciences Workshop at Universidad de Santiago (Santiago, Chile), the “2021 DPINVEST & INVESThub Workshop on Interventions, Evaluations and Field Experiments,” the 2021 Political Science and the 2021 School of Economics seminars at the University of Turku, the 2022 General Seminar at Åbo Akademi (all of them held in Turku, Finland), the 2022 ECPR General Conference (Innsbruck, Austria), the 2022 EPSA Annual Conference (Prague, Czech Republic), the 2022 Conference of the Society for Institutional & Organizational Economics (Toronto, Canada) and the 2022 Latin American Studies Association Congress (virtual).
-We would also like to thank the Editor of Electoral Studies, and three reviewers for their very good suggestions and constructive criticism.
+We would also like to thank the editor of Electoral Studies and three reviewers for their very good suggestions and constructive criticism.
 Their comments certainly improved the paper significantly.
 Javiera Tobar, Cristopher Sandoval and Bastián Garrido provided excellent research assistance.
 The usual caveats apply.

 Abstract

 Most traditional theories of clientelism assert that parties in need of securing electoral support invest in vote buying.
 We consider this framework limited because of two reasons.
-First, it assumes that losses and gains affect a party’s decision-making process in a comparable way.
+First, it assumes that losses and gains affect a party’s decision-making process in comparable ways.
 Second, the framework assumes that the decision-making process of clientelist political parties focuses only on absolute levels of utility while overlooking changes in outcomes with respect to a reference point.
 By proposing a shift from gains to a one focused on losses, we hypothesize that parties are risk-averse in the domain of gains and risk-seeking in the domain of losses—i.e., losing an election hurts more than winning an election pleases.
-Unlike traditional theories of clientelism, we argue that clientelist political parties buy more votes when they are winning the election or have experienced important losses in the past.
+Unlike traditional theories of clientelism, we argue that clientelist political parties buy more votes when they are winning an election or have experienced important losses in the past.
 We designed an economic experiment based on traditional theories of voting and vote buying.
-Exploiting these novel experimental data we show that prospect theory bridges important unexplained gaps in the literature.
+Exploiting these novel experimental data, we show that prospect theory bridges important unexplained gaps in the literature.

-I. Parties With a Gambling Problem: Vote Buying as a Risky Yet Persistent Strategy
+I. Parties with a Gambling Problem: Vote Buying as a Risky yet Persistent Strategy

 Vote buying is a very risky strategy.1 First, it is illegal.2 Buying votes requires extra care to avoid reputational, electoral, and legal costs.
-For instance, due to the stigma associated with vote buying, clientelist political parties might risk electoral support from the wealthy (Weitz-Shapiro 2012) or from society in general (González-Ocantos, Kiewiet de Jonge, and Nickerson 2014).
-Second, vote choices are secret, thus preventing parties from conducting effective monitoring and enforcement (Nichter 2008).
-Even in developing contexts such as Africa (Wantchekon 2003; Vicente 2014), the Philippines (Hicken, Leider, et al. 2015; Hicken, Leider, et al. 2018) and Latin America (Hidalgo and Nichter 2015; Oliveros 2019; V. Murillo, Oliveros, and Zarazaga 2021), voters might accept the private benefit but then secretly vote for another party (Stokes 2005; Nichter 2008; Szwarcberg 2013; González-Ocantos, Kiewiet de Jonge, and Nickerson 2014; Vicente 2014), rendering the risks taken by the clientelist party worthless.3
+For instance, due to the stigma associated with vote buying, clientelist political parties might risk losing electoral support from the wealthy (Weitz-Shapiro, 2012) or from society in general (González-Ocantos, Kiewiet de Jonge, & Nickerson, 2014).
+Second, vote choices are secret, thus preventing parties from conducting effective monitoring and enforcement (Nichter, 2008).
+Even in developing contexts such as Africa (Wantchekon, 2003; Vicente, 2014), the Philippines (Hicken, Leider, et al., 2015; Hicken, Leider, et al., 2018) and Latin America (Hidalgo & Nichter, 2015; Oliveros, 2019; V. Murillo, Oliveros, & Zarazaga, 2021), voters might accept the private benefit but then secretly vote for another party (Stokes, 2005; Nichter, 2008; Szwarcberg, 2013; González-Ocantos, Kiewiet de Jonge, & Nickerson, 2014; Vicente, 2014), rendering the risks taken by the clientelist party worthless.3